-Wrestling in the Streets
+Wrestling in The Streets

 I spent an hour in District Court this morning, not as a participant thankfully but as an observer.
 I was interested in a case dealing with a mentally challenged young man who inserted himself unknowingly into my life a few months ago.
 He has struggled with this affliction for many years, been in and out of trouble with the law and society and in and out of mental institutions.
 Because the proceedings did not start on time I had time to think…and to pray.
 I felt so badly for the young man, unidentified to me at that point, but likely in the room.
 I had been told by a police officer that his family had given up on him, unable to control the wide ranges of behavior and unable to deal with the fallout of his destructive actions.
 Who can blame them?